aKshay-9890/Kubernetes-Detail/README.md

 1. Load Balancer service: using labels and selectors, service will expose applicatio onto external world.
 2. Node Port Service : those who have access to worker node/ VPC /Instance i.e inside organization (port range 30,000 - 32 ,767).
 3. Cluster IP Service : Application will access only inside the kubernetes cluster. (by default)
- 4. Externalname service : use to map
+ 4. Externalname service : use to map DNS

 # Taints and toleration:
 - Taints and Toleration work together to ensure that pods are not schedule onto inappropriate nodes.